 Training within the CHA Department of Medicine

-The Department of Medicine provides comprehensive primary care and specialty services in a model of community-based care.
-Led by David Bor, MD, Chief of Medicine, the Department has a well-established reputation for excellence in its clinical, academic, and research programs.
+The Department of Medicine provides comprehensive primary care and specialty services in a model of community-based care - and has a well-established reputation for excellence in its clinical, academic, and research programs.

 The clinical offerings in Medicine are designed to meet the needs of the community.
 Department services are available at more than 15 primary care sites and three hospital campuses.
 Patients and staff benefit from the use of clinical computing through a state-of-the-art electronic medical records system.
 Department faculty include both practicing and consulting internists, and all full-time department members have faculty appointments at Harvard Medical School.